ExpediaGroup/graphql-kotlin/docs/writing-schemas/interfaces.md

 }
 ```

-Code above will produce the following GraphQL schema
+The above code will produce the following GraphQL schema:

 ```graphql
 interface Animal {